GraceE-Dion/Irrigation-Laser-YOLO2-ViT-Soil-Analysis/README.md

 Phase 4A physically generated augmented training images by saving Gaussian noise and salt-and-pepper noise copies of each training image to disk, effectively tripling the training set from 717 to 2,151 images.
 This approach directly followed instructor guidance to add noise to images and train on the combined original and augmented data together.
 The model trained for 40 epochs achieving 89.66% validation accuracy, with Level 10 improving to perfect 1.00 F1 score.

 **Phase 4B: Class-Weighted Loss Function**
 Phase 4B added inverse frequency class weighting to the loss function, specifically targeting the weakest performing classes.
 A custom WeightedTrainer was implemented using PyTorch CrossEntropyLoss with per-class weights computed from training sample counts.
-Training for 40 epochs on the augmented dataset achieved 90.64% validation accuracy — the best ViT result across all phases.
+Training for 40 epochs on the augmented dataset achieved 90.64% validation accuracy, the best ViT result across all phases.

 **Phase 5: YOLOv8 Object Detection (Final Architecture)** To frame the problem as an object detection task, Phase 5 trained a YOLOv8s model treating each moisture level (0-10) as a distinct object class.
 YOLOv8 detects the UV laser spot and predicts the moisture level simultaneously in a single forward pass, eliminating the two-stage pipeline entirely.
-The model trained for 46 epochs before early stopping triggered, achieving 95.5% mAP50 across all 11 classes — a significant improvement over all ViT phases.
+The model trained for 46 epochs before early stopping triggered, achieving 95.5% mAP50 across all 11 classes, a significant improvement over all ViT phases.

 ---